BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu14.04-a/cadfaelbrew_xubuntu14.04-a_report-2016-06-23.rst

 .. code:: sh

-   bash$ LANG=C sudo apt-get install \
+   bash$ LANG=C sudo apt-get install build-essential curl git m4 \
-	  build-essential \
-	  curl \
-	  git \
-	  m4 \
-	  ruby \
-	  texinfo \
-	  libbz2-dev \
-	  libcurl4-openssl-dev \
+	  ruby texinfo libbz2-dev libcurl4-openssl-dev \
-	  libexpat-dev \
-	  libncurses-dev \
-	  zlib1g-dev
+	  libexpat-dev libncurses-dev zlib1g-dev
 ..

 Prepare the installation
 ==============================================

 The following  steps are  not mandatory.
 It  depends on  the available storage  on  your  filesystem.
-By  default,  CadfaelBrew  uses  the ``~/.cache/Homebrew`` directory  as the download cache  directory.
+By  default,  Cadfaelbrew  uses  the ``~/.cache/Homebrew`` directory  as the download cache  directory.
 If your home directory has not enough space left, you will need to define the ``HOMEBREW_CACHE``  environmental variable to another  location of your filesystem.

-Also CadfaelBrew uses the ``/tmp`` directory as the temporary location to build the  software.
+Also Cadfaelbrew uses the ``/tmp`` directory as the temporary location to build the  software.
 If the disk partition  hosting this directory has   not  enough   space  left,   you   will  need   to  define   the ``HOMEBREW_TEMP`` environmental variable.